wallacebrf/synology_UPS_Shutdown-Monitoring/README.md

 ***************************************************
 The script can terminate any active PLEX streams which if performing transcoding can use high levels of CPU power and wattage.

-The amount of time the load shedding occurs is configurable through the web administration page.
+PLEX load shedding can be enabled or disabled independently of PDU and Synology Surveillance Station load shedding.
+All load shedding uses the same trigger and threshold values as detailed in the PDU explanation above.

-PLEX will be restarted when UPS power is restored ONLY IF the power is restored before the system is commanded to shutdown.
-If the system is commanded to shutdown, when the system is restarted, PLEX will remain off and will need to be manually re-enabled.
+PLEX will be restarted when UPS power is restored.

 ***************************************************